 Unfortunately, no repellent of any kind has been shown to work in the slightest.
 No powder or spray, natural home remedy, bright light or high-pitch sound machines will repel bats.
 It would actually be very nice, because then we could remove bats easily (and harmlessly, just like a real exclusion).

 Does Homeowners Insurance Cover Bat Removal is a question we are often asked.
-According to the Insurance Information Institute, most pest infestations (and the damages accompanying them), are “maintenance issues” and not covered by insurance.
+According to the Insurance Information Institute, most bat infestations (and the damages accompanying them), are “maintenance issues” and not covered by insurance.
 The insurers feel it is the duty of the owner of the property to prevent the infestation or eradicate it long before any damage is done.
 In most cases, the property owner is left to pay for any damages.
 There are exceptions, most insurance companies will pay for removing and disposing of bat guano.
 They will generally pay for damage caused by bat poop and urine that has damaged insulation.
 Bat droppings can be hazardous and should only be removed by trained professionals.
 The feces of bats can contain history spores which may lead to a dangerous lung illness called histoplasmosis.